 - tapestry needle*

-11. Repeat rows 3 and 4 until your scarf measure 52-55 inches, ending on a row 4.
+Row 5-X: Repeat rows 3 and 4 until your scarf measure 52-55 inches, ending on row 4.
 You can always make it longer or shorter depending on how many time you want it to loop around you, but 55″ was a good length for me.

 Lastly, attach the buttons however you like them.
 For my scarf, I added the buttons vertically on the opposite end of the scarf as the buttonholes.
 This way, when I wrapped it up and buttoned them, the buttons would be along the side and the scarf would form a V shape.
 If you want to, you could also sew the scarf into a loop (without buttonholes) and add the buttons on top as decorative pieces rather than functional.
 Either way, it’ll look great!

 And you’re all done!
 This scarf is so big and chunky and squishy, it makes me happy.
 In fact, I was learning how to star stitch when I made this, so even if this stitch is new and daunting to you, I promise you can do it.
-I learned on the go and this is one of my favorite projects now: it took me about a day and half to make, start to finish, and I couldn’t be more pleased with it.
+Writing the stitch instructions out make this crochet scarf pattern sound complicate but it’s all one stitch.
+I learned on the go and this is one of my favorite projects now: it took me about a day and a half to make, start to finish, and I couldn’t be more pleased with it.

-I hope you enjoyed this pattern!
+I hope you enjoyed this free crochet scarf pattern!
 Be sure to check out the star stitch tutorial (with video) if you need help on it.
-I’m still working on making videos as best as I can, and I’m going to try and incorporate them in more patterns.
-You can see more of the videos I already have by clicking the “Videos” tab at the top of the page.
-Any feedback or suggestions you have are welcome!
+I’m still working on making videos as best as I can, and I’m going to try and incorporate them into more patterns.
+You can see more of the videos I already have by visiting the Stitch Dictionary.

 If you liked this and want more like it, be sure to subscribe to the weekly newsletter and get access to bonus goodies in the resource library!
 You’ll be able to download The Beginner’s Guide to Crochet ebook for free, get printable guides and resources, and more!
 Just fill out the box below to sign up.